sig-gis/gee-trainings/intro-gee1/07_feature-collections.md

 We want to compute some summary statistic of a raster dataset within each administrative boundary.
 We'll use the Actual Evapotranspiration for Australia (`TERN/AET/CMRSET_LANDSAT_V2_2`).
 This dataset provides monthly averaged evapotranspiration from Landsat observations.
 Each image is a monthly average observation of ET, as we can see by the `print()` statement in the below code block.

+Goal: We want to see how each ADM2 boundary's Evapotranspiration compares to one another in a given month of a given year.

-We then define and in-line function within a `.map()` to say 'For every ET image in the collection, give me the mean ET value within each of my ADM2 features'.
+We define an in-line function within a `.map()` to say 'For every monthly average ET observation (image in the ET collection), give me the mean ET value for each of my ADM2 features'.

-The result is the same ADM2 FeatureCollection, but with an additional property 'ETa' that contains the new zonal statistic value from the ET image.
-Using some additional visualization packages (installed before you ran the script), you can style the ADM2 FeatureCollection based off of a property and a color palette, the same way we could do in common desktop GIS software.
+The result is the same ADM2 FeatureCollection, but with an additional property 'ETa' that contains the new zonal statistic value (e.g. 'mean') from the ET image.

+Using some additional visualization packages (installed before you ran the script), you can style the ADM2 FeatureCollection to visualize the 'Eta' property following a color palette, the same way we could do in common desktop GIS software.

+We are only visualizing results from time step 1 (the very first ET image in the collection).

 ```javascript
 // Evapotranspiration monthly time series for AUS